 If you’re new to the world of online business and take a look at my guide to how to build a website.

-If you understand about web hosting and WordPress and are ready to start looking into good ways to display your image, take a look at the premium WordPress themes at StudioPress, particularly Expose, Crystal and Manhattan which are portfolio themes designed for photographers and other visual artists.
+If you understand about web hosting and WordPress and are ready to start looking into good ways to display your image, take a look at the premium WordPress themes at Elegant Themes, they have some particularly classy portfolio themes designed especially for photographers and other visual artists.